Michael Urtecho: Congressman

 In the 2006 elections, he was elected to Congress for the 2006–2011 term on the joint center-right National Unity list.
 In March 2010, he left the National Renewal to join the National Solidarity Party (PSN) of Lima's mayor Luis Castañeda.
 He became the regional political coordinator of that party in La Libertad.
 Urtecho was re-elected in the 2011 elections for another five-year term this time, on the National Solidarity Alliance.
 While he was in congress he was chairman of the Special Commission for Disability (CODIS).
 He served as Second Vice President of Congress during the 2009–2010 annual term and as Third Vice President of the Congress during the 2012–2013 annual term.

 Disqualification

 In September 2013, former staff members accused Urtecho of failing to pay them for work they had done.
 Urtecho stood down from the congressional ethics committee while an investigation was launched.
 A separate investigation into Urtecho's income commenced shortly after, following allegations of financial irregularities stemming from his personal spending habits.
 The final report published by the ethics committee called for Urtecho's suspension for illegal embellishment.
 In December 2013, the Congress voted to approve his desafuero and banned him from holding public office for a ten-year period.
 He was replaced in office by Carmen Rosa Núñez.
+On 24 August 2023, he was sentenced by the Special Criminal Chamber of the Supreme Court of the Judiciary to 22 years and 5 months in prison for late payments against his employees.